Pipe Repair & Re-Piping Seattle

 Does the look and taste of your water remind you of that “beer” you tasted at BumberShoot in ‘95?
 It’s time to get some mouthwash and call Rush Plumbing.

-Repairing and re-piping your home or business is a critical step to fix or prevent compounding damage to your home.
+Repairing and re-piping your Seattle home or business is a critical step to fix or prevent compounding damage to your property.
 Whether you have galvanized or polyethylene pipes that have clogs, or leaks, your pipes could be corroded and need to be replaced.
+Trust Rush Plumbing to perform an efficient, high-quality internal pipe repair or replacement of your residential or commercial plumbing system.

 Whatever plumbing pipe repair solution is right for your residential home or commercial business, we are standing by with tried-and-true processes, tools, and technology to get the job done right the first time.
 From the moment you book your appointment, our experienced team of water, sewer, and commercial plumbing specialists work bell-to-bell to fix your plumbing issues and make you feel like you’re our only customer.